Benefits of Collagen

 Collagen makes up one-third of the protein found in the human body.
 It provides strength and structure to our bones, muscles, tendons and skin.
 It is made up of amino acids (the building blocks of protein) and is mainly secreted by connective tissue cells.
 Unfortunately, its production decreases steadily around 40 years of age.

 There are many types of collagen fibers, but the most common are Type I, II and III.
-Broadly speaking, our tissues are often a combination of these collagen types.
+Broadly speaking, our tissues are often a combination of all types.
 Type I fibers help form skin, tendons, bones and teeth.
 Type II fibers form cartilage.
 Type III fibers form skin, muscle, blood vessels and some organs.

 Bones and Joints: